Libor Šmejkal, Ph.D.

 Mgr.
 Petr Ashcheulov, Ph.D.

-Our research has been focused on the synthesis of diamond thin films for various potential applications, which include the development of: (i) diamond as a protective coating for zirconium alloy-based nuclear fuel rods, (ii) diamond layer as electrically conductive and water impermeable layer for the protection of silicon solar cells used in the photo-assisted water […]
+My research has been focused on the synthesis of diamond thin films for various potential applications, which include the development of: (i) diamond as a protective coating for zirconium alloy-based nuclear fuel rods, (ii) diamond layer as electrically conductive and water impermeable layer for the protection of silicon solar cells used in the photo-assisted water […]

 Mgr.
 Vladislav Pokorný, Ph.D.